 Train your employees

 The more informed your employees are, the better.
-They should receive regular training on what to consider when booking their own business trips, how the travel industry works, and how to stay safe while traveling.
-Especially throughout the COVID-19 pandemic and post-pandemic, it is important that your employees are up to date on entry and hygiene measures and what to do in case of infection in the respective country.
+They should receive regular training on what to consider when booking their own business trips and how the travel industry works.

 Being well-organized is key